Landing Page Optimization for Better CPC Performance

 • ROAS: 1.6x

-• Simplified layout with a clearer CTA
+• Simplified page layout with a single, clear CTA

 • CPC dropped to $1.35